harshbhatt13/MutiRegression-R-Coding/README.md

 - Region

 Dependent (Output) variable:
-- Expenses\
+- Expenses

-Requests to analyze his dataset and provide with information on the following:\
+Requests to analyze the dataset and provide with information on the following:\
 a) The effect of smoking on expenses by creating a linear regression model.\
 b) The effect of all input variables on expenses by creating a multivariate regression model.